l3fuex/renamer/README.md

 + Create symbolic link to make program available across the system
 `ln -s /ABSOLUTE/PATH/TO/renamer.py /usr/local/bin/renamer`

+After installation you should be able to call the program from anywhere in your system by typing `renamer` in a terminal.
+You should see a general help page about how to use the program.
+If it does not work make sure /usr/local/bin is in your $PATH environment variable.

+## Windows
++ Download
+`git clone https://github.com/l3fuex/renamer.git && cd renamer`
++ Install required python modules
+`pip3 install -r requirements.txt`
++ Insert API key into configuration file
+`move config.ini.example config.ini && config.ini`
++ Add program path to environment variable to make program available across the system

-After installation you should be able to call the program from anywhere in your system by typing `renamer`.
+After installation you should be able to call the program from anywhere in your system by typing `renamer`in a terminal.
 You should see a general help page about how to use the program.
 If it does not work make sure /usr/local/bin is in your $PATH environment variable.

 # Usage
 Supported filetypes are: